jerrode/media/pitch.md

 > DRAFT -- Please do not post anywhere.
 -----

 > Our mission is to bring to everyone the power of microservices.

-# Monoliths, Microservices and the Microservice Monolith

 Today, there are two application architecture options: monoliths and microservices.
 Monoliths are the most popular primarily because logic and code are tightly coupled in a single deployable stack.
 Microservices are a collection of specific services that, when orchestrated properly, create a decentralized application with many stacks.

-Monoliths are popular for a good reason.
-They have low devop architecture demands while providing a single point of logic and code for transparent operations.
-However, monoliths can be difficult to scale because of language limitations and bottlenecks.
-Over time, monoliths accrue technical debt if not maintained properly and refactoring code may require an entire application redesign.
-Testing monoliths can be very tricky since logic is deeply embedded.

-Microservices are notoriously hard to orchestrate properly which lead to service coupling and high technical debt.
-In the worst case, the coupling and poor architecture leads to a Microservice Monolith which has extreme technical debt and vast performance limitations.
-However, microservices has been made popular by successful companies like Netflix, Amazon, and Google who have nearly mastered orchestration with custom tooling and a team of thousands of engineers.
-Microservices are powerful when orchestrated properly.
-They provide an environment where services can be separately deployed and optimized for the highest performance.

-# The Dawn of Microservice Choreography

-> An unfamiliar term which has not been defined by a product, yet mentioned in several publications as the future of microservices and application development.

-Microservice Choreography is a collection of services that communicate in an environment that eliminates container coupling while automating orchestration with transparent data flow.
-A service is a language agnostic container, function or algorithm designed to care out a specific operation.

-Eliminating orchestration allows developers to focus on application logic instead of architecture.
-Paving the way for rapid application prototyping to production, building some applications 100x faster.

-To achieve Microservice Choreography, we believe, you need domain-specific language for choreography and a platform for orchestration.

-The language would be the application logic which choreographs the services.
-The platform would be the language execution environment by orchestrating the services and managing security, data, and configuration.
+See more on the history at the end.

+Now, people everywhere from the smallest projects to the biggest stacks will no longer need to make the the decision between the tradeoffs of Microservices and Monoliths.

 # Introducing Asyncy